McCoyBecker/ising-on-the-cake/README.md

 # ising-on-the-cake
-A repository for my numerical Ising simulations
+A repository for my numerical Ising simulations.